joglekara/VlaPy/paper/paper.md

 # Integrated Code Tests against Plasma Physics: Electron Plasma Waves and Landau Damping

-Landau Damping is one of the most fundamental plasma physics phenomenon.
+Landau Damping is one of the most fundamental phenomena in plasma physics.
 An extensive review is provided in [@Ryutov1999].

 Plasmas can support electrostatic oscillations.
 The oscillation frequency is given by the electrostatic electron plasma wave (EPW) dispersion relation.
 When a wave of sufficiently small amplitude is driven at the resonant wave-number and frequency pairing, there is a resonant exchange of energy between the plasma and the electric field, and the electrons can damp the electric field.
 The damping rates, as well as the resonant frequencies, are given in [@Canosa1973].